 To Wrap Up:

 Can you still get this box if you sign up today?
-No, this was the December package.
-You have to sign up by the 15th to get a box for the month, so your first box would probably be February’s box and arrive in early March.
+No, this was the November package.
+You have to sign up by the 15th to get a current month's box, so your first box would probably be January’s box, arriving in early February.

 ACTIVE DEAL: Save 10% off of your subscription